gyselax/gyselalibxx/docs/first_steps/landau_damping_tutorial.md

 Our numerical scheme is based on a **splitting approach** to solve the Vlasov–Poisson system.
 Each term in the equations is discretized and handled by an explicit operator, which mirrors the structure of a simulation methods section.

 The key choices are:

 - A **semi-Lagrangian method** for phase-space advection
 - A **Strang splitting** technique for time integration
 - An **FFT-based Poisson solver** for computing the electric field
 - A **spline-based quadrature rule** for evaluating the charge density

-Each of these is a deliberate, transparent modeling decision — in Gyselalib++, they correspond to clearly defined building blocks in the simulation.
+Each of these is a deliberate, transparent modelling decision.
+In Gyselalib++, they correspond to clearly defined building blocks in the simulation.

 ---

 ### Predictor–Corrector Scheme

 To improve the accuracy of the time integration, we use a **predictor–corrector scheme** to solve the system of equations.
 This involves:

 1. Calculating the electric field
 2. Computing an intermediate solution using the calculated electric field
 3. Calculating the electric field at the intermediate solution